nihilok/assistants/README.md

 - **User Data Management**: Efficient handling of user data with a robust backend.
 - **Interchangeable Data Layers**: Easily swap out the underlying data storage solutions, such as SQLite or other databases (coming soon).
 - **Extensible Architecture**: Built with modularity in mind, allowing for easy addition of new features and integrations.
+- **Support For Multiple LLMs**: The assistant can use different models for different tasks, such as reasoning or code generation.
+As well as OpenAI `gpt-*` (general) & `o1` (reasoning) models, there is also support for models from Anthropic, e.g. `claude-3.5-sonnet-latest` (which we use like a reasoning model).
+It's also possible to generate images using DALL-E models; however, this is not yet integrated into the CLI (but does have Telegram support).

 ### CLI Features
 - **Code Highlighting**: The CLI supports syntax highlighting for code snippets.